 Selling DIDs (General Challenges)

-Ofcourse becoming a CPaaS provider just to sell your DID Numbers inventory does not make sense. so to solve that you need a market place that is already embedded and integrated with the CPaaS providers software in order to put your virtual phone numbers inventory in front of all the consumers.
+The solution to finding customers and setting terms for DID sales is to have a marketplace that exposes programmable APIs for sellers to automate the process.
+However, becoming a CPaaS provider just to sell your DID numbers inventory is not practical.
+Therefore, a marketplace that is already integrated with CPaaS providers’ software is needed to put your virtual phone numbers inventory in front of all the consumers.

 Programmable DID Selling via API Example: